 The newest addition to our living room is a Hue-controlled LED light sculpture we’ve built, inspired by the REFLEKTION light art.
 It’s pretty awesome if I do say so myself!
 This is not a full build guide, but we’ll provide a list of the materials we used and give you a good starting point to build your own.
 We’ll also show you how we’ve automated the LED sculpture using Home Assistant and Node-RED.

 About a year ago we found this handy guide on Charged about creating cheap Hue-compatible LED strips.
 Our house lighting runs on the Hue system, so we’d already looked into official Hue strips – pretty damn expensive.
 Now, according to this guide, you could simply go to AliExpress and buy cheap RGBW LED strips and a Hue-compatible controller.
-A 5 meter strip would run you about 40 euros.
+A 5-meter strip would run you about 40 euros.
 Considering the official Hue LED strip costs 80 euros for just 2 meters, that’s a pretty good deal.

-We figured we could build something cool with this, but didn’t know quite what yet.
+We figured we could build something cool with this but didn’t know quite what yet.
 Then my girlfriend discovered the most awesome light art sculpture online: REFLEKTION.
 They build a variety of metal frames fitted with hidden LED strips.
 When the frames are hung on the wall they’re raised off the surface and the LEDs light the wall with a diffuse halo of light.
 Check out their Instagram, it is SO cool.

 A making-of video on the REFLEKTION website revealed a lot about how they’re built.
 And that’s when we realised this was a great idea we could pick up as our Hue LED strip project!
 Even better, we could upgrade the concept from just white light to full RGB colours!

 Aside from LED strips, the video gave us a good idea of what REFLEKTION uses for their models.
-We just needed aluminium LED profiles, 3D-printed connectors, transparent plastic spacers and nylon fishing line to hang the frame.
+We just needed aluminium LED profiles, 3D-printed connectors, transparent plastic spacers, and nylon fishing line to hang the frame.
 All parts we could source online or design ourselves!

 Aluminium LED profiles

 These types of aluminium profiles are normally used to mount LED strips to the ceiling or under cabinets.
 We picked this slim black model, designed for 10mm wide LED strips.
-With a metal hacksaw we could cut this down to the proper lengths and angles for our design.
+With a metal hacksaw, we could cut this down to the proper lengths and angles for our design.
 They also make matching diffuser strips that help even out the light from the LEDs and end-caps that give the open ends of the profile a finished look.

-We still had some nylon fishing line from a previous project and we’ve got an ample supply of 3D-printers in our apartment (Ultimaker FTW!) to print custom connectors.
+We still had some nylon fishing line from a previous project and we’ve got an ample supply of 3D printers in our apartment (Ultimaker FTW!) to print custom connectors.
 Game on!

 Bill of materials

-We bought the LED strip and controller the Charged article linked to from AliExpress, and bought our other parts from online suppliers in the Netherlands that could ship parts to us quickly.
+We bought the LED strip and controller that the Charged article linked to from AliExpress and bought our other parts from online suppliers in the Netherlands that could ship parts to us quickly.
 They probably won’t be great choices for you, but using the descriptions you should be able to find similar products locally.
 I’ve split off all shipping costs, so you have a reasonable idea of pricing per part.